vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/3_pada-vAkya-yojanA-vibhAgaH/28_dvayAdhikAraH.md

 अनुग्रह विशेषेण केनचित्परमात्मनः । कुरुकाधीशनाथाद्याः प्रागप्यन्वभवन् प्रभुम् ॥
 </details>

-The ācāryas of old have declared that the statement in such writings as the Gadya that superior bhakti ( para-bhakti ) and the like (li, e. parajñāna and parama bhaktı) have, for their result, kaiṅkarya describes what occurs in the state of mukti.
 Since what follows later in order namely, the direct vision of the Lord (para-jñāna) and the eager desire for the uninterrupted enjoyment of Bhagavān are preceded by the eager longing to do so, they are said to result from para-.bhakti .

 At the time of departure from the body, the grace of the Lord who dwells in the heart (of the jīva) grants to those who have performed prapatti that spiritual ripeness which would enable them to have a vision of the Lord.
 When the seed of a plant is soaked in the oil of ankola (azhinjil), it produces sprouts, leaves, flowers, fruits and the like in a few instants.
 So also, in just a few instants, the grace of the Lord enables the self to attain that spiritual perfection which would inake possible parābhakti , parajñāna and paramabhakti .
 This state of perfection or ripeness which is referred to in the Gadya is as appropriate as what is taught in such treatises as the Sātvata concerning the special religious observances (vrata) for attaining mokṣa - for instance, that the minds of men rendered impure by stains caused by the wicked senses become pure at the time of their death, as a result of their residence in a place where there is a temple dedicated to Nārāyaṇa.
 Such (great souls) as Nammalvar, Nāthamuni and others enjoyed the Lord even before their death, owing to some special grace of the Supreme Being.